The Hemp Plant?

 Hemp is a truly incredible plant when you understand the huge scope of uses, environmental benefits, and properties of the plant.

-Hemp can be used to make clothing, as an alternative fuel source, as animal feed, as hemp seed oil, as medicine, and even as housing material such as hempcrete.
-Hemp is also of course also used in the production of CBD products including CBD oils, CBD capsules, cosmetics, and CBD e-liquids using extracts from the hemp flowers.
+The plant can be used to make clothing, as an alternative fuel source, as animal feed, as seed oil, as medicine, and even as housing material such as hempcrete. it is also of course also used in the production of CBD products including CBD oils, CBD capsules, cosmetics, and CBD e-liquids using extracts from the flowers.

-It is believed to have first been cultivated around three thousand years ago when it was primarily used for making clothing, rope, animal food, and pressed into hemp seed oil.
-An interesting fact about hemp is that it was made law by Henry V111 that a portion of land had to be used to grow hemp in order to supply the Royal Navy with hemp to make the sails used in their fleet of ships.
+It is believed to have first been cultivated around three thousand years ago when it was primarily used for making clothing, rope, animal food, and pressed into seed oil.
+An interesting fact about the plant is that it was made law by Henry V111 that a portion of land had to be used to grow hemp in order to supply the Royal Navy with fibre to make the sails used in their fleet of ships.

 There is some confusion about Hemp and Cannabis because they are essentially 2 Genera of the same plant.
 The most common being Cannabis Sativa L and Cannabis Indica.
 Cannabis Sativa plants are generally taller with long stems and leaves which have longer blades whereas Cannabis Indica plants don’t grow as tall and are generally wider with shorter leaves.